GrowlyX/flavor/README.md

 gg.scala.flavor - package which flavor will scan
 ```

-*⚠️ There is currently no way to disable automatic scanning.*
+*⚠️ There is currently no way to disable auto service locator functionality.*

 ## Compilation:
 - Flavor is available on [jitpack.io](https://jitpack.io/#GrowlyX/flavor)